-- To decide any Wildcard or At Large Teams eligible for the JBL Playoffs, Wildcard or At Large Teams will be decided by overall record as the first criteria and then decided by the JBL Tiebreaker Criteria if needed to enter the playoffs.
+- To decide any Wildcard or At Large Teams eligible for the JBL Playoffs, Wildcard or At Large Teams will be decided by the overall record as the first criteria and then decided by the JBL Tiebreaker Criteria if needed to enter the playoffs.

-- Once the Division Winners have been seeded any Wildcard Teams or At Large Teams eligible for the JBL playoffs will be seeded after the Division Winners by overall record as the first criteria and then decided by the JBL Tiebreaker Criteria if needed to finish the JBL Playoff Seeding.
+- Once the Division Winners have been seeded any Wildcard Teams or At Large Teams eligible for the JBL playoffs will be seeded after the Division Winners by the overall record as the first criteria and then decided by the JBL Tiebreaker Criteria if needed to finish the JBL Playoff Seeding.

 -JBL Playoffs will begin the following week after the regular season at predetermined locations by JBL and Continue on a weekly basis until the Super Bowl at a predetermined location by JBL.

-- The higher seeded Team will be considered the Home Team and occupy the Home Team side of the Field.
-(Exception to this rule would be if a Team hosting the Playoff or Super Bowl game is the lower seed, the higher seeded team will then concede the Home Side of the Field and in that case the Down Markers will be operated on the Home Side of the Field.)
+- The higher seeded team will be considered the Home Team and occupy the Home Team side of the Field.
+(Exception to this rule would be if a Team hosting the Playoff or Super Bowl game is the lower seed, the higher seeded team will then concede the Home Side of the Field and in that case, the Down Markers will be operated on the Home Side of the Field.)

-- Announcers, National Anthems, Concessions, Crowd Control, Down Marker and Chain Crew will be provided by the Playoff or Super Bowl Hosting Teams.
+- Announcers, National Anthems, Concessions, Crowd Control, Down Marker, and Chain Crew will be provided by the Playoff or Super Bowl Hosting Teams.

 JBL Tiebreaker Criteria